 - Type in the domain you want to track

-- Select the desired location – country, state, or even a city
+- Select the desired location – country, region, state, city

-- Choose between desktop or mobile search platform
+- Choose between desktop or mobile search results

 - Add keywords to track